majidsaberi/1st-HPCinNS/README.md

 # 1st-HPCinNS
-1st High-Performance Computing in Neuroscience
+1st Workshop on High-Performance Computing in Neuroscience

 ## Description:
 In this one day workshop, participants were acquainted with the concept of parallel processing.
 They learned to use the Linux command line and NBML computational state of the art in a hands-on approach.
 Lectures also explained some application of HPC in computational neuroscience.
 We conducted the workshop as an introductory for the next comprehensive events.